30th ANNUAL CONFERENCE LYON FRANCE

 Groupe d’Analyse et de Théorie Economique (GATE) – Lyon (CNRS, Université Lyon 2, Université Jean Monnet, ENS de Lyon, Université Lyon 1)

-The main research topics include decision-making, individual and social preferences, coordination, collective choice and social interactions, evaluation of public policies, economic geography, labor economics and health economics, innovation economics, macroeconomics and history of economic analysis.
+The main research topics include decision-making, individual and social preferences, coordination, collective choice and social interactions, labor economics, the evaluation of public policies, economic geography, health economics, innovation economics, macroeconomics and history of economic analysis.

 • Game theory, collective choice and markets